 Examination of global retrieval maps indicates that the baseline algorithm characterizes soil moisture patterns more accurately than the optional algorithms: retrievals from the optional algorithms were generally too wet or too dry in different locations of the globe.
 A full cycle of soil moisture variation is required at each location of the Earth to reliably establish the linear relationship of the optional algorithms.
 The lack of these cycles due to the short period of the radar operation degrades the optional algorithm performance.
-Based upon these results, it is recommended that the baseline algorithm be adopted for the evaluation of the beta release.
+Based upon these results, it is recommended that the baseline algorithm be adopted for the evaluation of the validated release.

 The primary assessment of the L2SMA product for Stage 1 validation was based on CVS comparisons using metrics, time series plots, and global maps.
-The overall ubRMSE of the baseline retrievals (pre-beta version T11940) is 0.088 m3/m3, which is larger than the self-imposed target of 0.06 m3/m3 [2].
-The bias error averaged over all the CVS sites is 0.011 m3/m3.
-Despite these errors, the global map of soil moisture is in general agreement with SMAP's Level 2 Soil Moisture: Passive product.
+The overall ubRMSE of the baseline retrievals (pre-validated version T12400) is $0.091 \text{ m}^3/\text{m}^3$, which is larger than the self-imposed target of $0.06 \text{ m}^3/\text{m}^3$ [2].
+A large part of this error is due to the saturation of retrieval associated with erroneously ingesting the data from the radar receive-only mode.
+This error will be fixed in the future release.
+The bias error averaged over all the CVS sites is $0.020 \text{ m}^3/\text{m}^3$.
+Despite these errors, the global map of soil moisture is in general agreement with SMAP's Level 2 Soil Moisture Passive product.